 To convert AVCHD video to MP4 at the original quality, the video converter program needs to be able to pass through the video stream without re-encoding, as well as maintain the same resolution, frame rate (FPS), aspect ratio, etc.

 - For non-techie persons, you don't need to understand the nitty-gritty of all the terms.
-VideoProc Converter as an easy-to-use video processing software can handle the conversion task quickly, with presets and 1-click solutions.
+VideoProc Converter AI as an easy-to-use video processing software can handle the conversion task quickly, with presets and 1-click solutions.

-- For power users curious about how it works, VideoProc Converter supports Auto Copy, and shows you detailed information of the video in codec settings.
+- For power users curious about how it works, VideoProc Converter AI supports Auto Copy, and shows you detailed information of the video in codec settings.
 You can adjust resolution, bitrate, FPS, or opt to keep them the same as the original.

 Above is a detailed chart for AVCHD Video.
 As you can see, the AVCHD videos you have at hand can be in various resolutions, FPS, and either interlaced or progressive.
 Some less well-designed converters can mess up or unnecessarily transcode the video, and result in quality loss, or changing other parameters against your will.

 With VideoProc Converter AI, you can rest assured that there won't be quality loss, and it will keep everything the same as the source video by default.

 VideoProc Converter AI – Best AVCHD to MP4 Converter Software

 - Convert AVCHD to MP4 (mts/m2ts from Sony, Samsung, Panasonic, JVC camcorders etc.).